Images of Thailand – Photography Tour

 Day 1 - Bangkok - arrival and time to explore the area

 Arrival in Bangkok and check in to a comfortable, downtown hotel in the City’s Banglamphu district.
-Orientation and introduction talk by our photographer with time to relax, recover from your jet-lag by the pool or try out some images of the area’s lively markets and street-life.
+Orientation and introduction talk by our photographer with time to relax, recover from your jet-lag by the pool or check out the area’s lively markets and street-life before a local-style welcome dinner.

 Photo themes: introduction and orientation, street-life, markets